Will Fowles: Member for Burwood

-In the 2018 Victorian Election, Fowles stood as the Labor candidate for the seat of Burwood, in Melbourne's east, challenging incumbent Liberal MP Graham Watt.
-He campaigned on improved public transport, healthcare, education and jobs with the slogan Delivering for Burwood.
+At the 2018 Victorian state election, Fowles stood as the Labor candidate for the seat of Burwood, in Melbourne's east, challenging incumbent Liberal MP Graham Watt.
 Fowles secured 53.3% of the two-party preferred result thanks to a strong 6.47% swing towards Labor, unseating Graham Watt and becoming only the second Labor MP to hold the traditionally Liberal seat once held by former Premier Jeff Kennett.
 Fowles was sworn into office on 29 November 2018.

-In this electorate, Fowles delivered upgrades to Parkhill Primary School, Wattle Park Primary School and Ashwood High School.
-He also secured in excess of $5m in funding to upgrade Wattle Park and has advocated for the Suburban Rail Loop, for which a station is planned in Burwood.